alexander-zap/reinforcement-learning-framework/README.md

 ### Uploading and downloading models from the HuggingFace Hub

 Once you trained the agent, you can upload the agent model to the HuggingFace Hub in order to share and compare your agent to others.
-You can also downloaded yours or other agents from the same HuggingFace Hub and use them for solving environments or re-training.
+You can also download yours or other agents from the same HuggingFace Hub and use them for solving environments or re-training.
 The object which allows for this functionality is `HuggingFaceConnector`, which can be found in the [connection collection package](src/rl_framework/util/saving_and_loading/connector).

 ### Example